How to Register for Student Disability Services

-Students seeking to register with the office of Student Disability Services and request accommodations should complete an intake form and provide documentation of their disability as well as a copy of their course schedule.
-Appropriate documentation may include a letter from a qualified professional or evidence of a prior diagnosis, accommodation, or classification, such as eligibility for a special education program.
-Please note that SDS cannot accept notes written on a medical prescription pad.
+To register with the office of Student Disability Services and request accommodations, complete an intake form and provide documentation of your disability as well as a copy of your course schedule.
+Appropriate documentation of a disability may include a letter from a qualified professional or evidence of a prior diagnosis, accommodation, or classification, such as eligibility for a special education program.
+Notes written on a medical prescription pad will not be accepted.

-Once an intake form and documentation is provided, students will need to schedule a meeting with either the Coordinator or Assistant Coordinator of Student Disability Services.
-During the meeting, the Coordinator/Assistant Coordinator of SDS will review the provided documentation and determine if additional documentation is needed to accommodate the student.
+Once an intake form and documentation is provided, you'll need to schedule a meeting with either the coordinator or assistant coordinator of Student Disability Services.
+During the meeting, SDS will review the provided documentation and determine if additional documentation is needed to accommodate you.
 If no additional documentation is needed, a Faculty Notification Letter will be drafted for each course in which the student is enrolled, detailing the accommodations decided for each course.

-The student’s file is not considered complete until his or her accommodation letter has been approved by both the student and the instructor, acknowledging the accommodations.
-No accommodations can be provided to the student until their letter is approved by both parties.
+Your file is not considered complete until his or her accommodation letter has been approved by you and the instructor, acknowledging the accommodations.
+No accommodations can be provided until your letter is approved by both parties.

-If an instructor does not agree with the accommodations in the Faculty Notification Letter, then the instructor should promptly contact the office of Student Disability Services to discuss the accommodations with the Coordinator/Assistant Coordinator of SDS.
+If an instructor does not agree with the accommodations in the Faculty Notification Letter, the instructor should contact the office of SDS to discuss the accommodations with the coordinator/assistant coordinator.
 Once an agreement is reached, a new Faculty Notification Letter will be drafted and emailed to the student for approval.

 Returning students should meet with the SDS office each semester and provide a copy of their schedule at least two weeks before the start of classes so accommodations can be arranged.
 If a student is requesting additional accommodations, they may be required to provide additional documentation to support their request.